opensearch-project/opensearch-api-specification/TESTING_GUIDE.md

 #### Suppressing Warnings

-The test runner may generate warnings that can be suppressed with `warnings:`.
+The test runner may generate warnings that can be suppressed with `warnings:` at story or chapter level.
 For example, to suppress the multiple paths detected warning.

 ```yaml
 - synopsis: Create an index.